 2. Go to your crypto account

-Important: The token and network shown on IG must exactly match what you select on your external wallet or exchange when sending.
-Sending on the wrong network will result in permanent loss of funds.
+Important: The network shown in IG must exactly match the network you select when sending from your external wallet or exchange.
+Sending on the wrong network may result in loss of funds.

 Step 2 — Get your deposit address

-Once you have selected the token and network, IG will generate a unique deposit address.
+Once you have selected the cryptocurrency, IG will generate a unique deposit address for the relevant network.
 This is shown as a text address and a QR code.

 • Your deposit address is a long string of letters and numbers — copy it exactly or use the QR code to avoid errors